learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 The apparent difference between experimental and control groups is -9.82 points.
 But with 50 subjects in each group, how confident can a researcher be that this measured difference is real?
 You can perform a two sample t-test to evaluate this.

-First, you will calculate a t-statistic for 2 sample t-test, followed by calculation of p-value.
+First, you will calculate a t-statistic for a 2 sample t-test, the calculate a p-value.

-You can set up the experimental and control observations below as numpy arrays.
+You can set up the experimental and control observations below as NumPy arrays.
 First, make sure to import necessary libraries

 ```python